 Statement

-My interest in the environment and the cultures of collecting the Natural World have led to a series of paper sculpture, the most recent of which is The Little Clod of Earth (after Dürer), 2022 made with a Mondrian Fonds Grant for the Museum Rijswijk in the Netherlands.
-I was selected from an open call of 400 artists to take part in the 2022 Paper Biennale in the Museum Rijswijk and the new works were installed in antique taxidermy cases from the Museum Schiedam.
+During my childhood, I lived on a boat moored on the River Thames, next to a London park.
+This formative experience began my enduring fascination with the natural world.
+Throughout my career as an Artist, I have focused on the re-enchantment of the environment.
+A recent paper sculpture, The Little Clod of Earth (after Dürer), 2022 (made with a Mondrian Fonds Grant) for the Museum Rijswijk in the Netherlands was installed in the 2022 Paper Biennale.
+Additional new works were installed in antique taxidermy cases from the Museum Schiedam.
 The paper sculptures explored both consumerism and lost knowledge.

 From 2022-23 I was invited to take part in a residency at the Centre for Fine Print Research, at the University of the West of England, Bristol.
-During the residency at the CFPR, I also developed works using digital laser cutting and printing technologies.
-Laborious hand cutting was reinterpreted to create an editioned, fold out collection of British Butterflies, to be presented in entomology cases.
-Reprising my fascination with conventions of Natural History collecting, the interrelated images will create a requiem for 13 of the species of British butterfly that are either extinct, or on the critically endangered Red List.
-The UK butterflies are one of the best studied in the World, and I was assisted by the Bristol Museum and Art gallery (department of Natural Science).
+During the residency at the CFPR, I developed works using digital laser cutting and printing technologies.
+Laborious hand cutting was reinterpreted to create an editioned, fold out collection of British Butterflies, presented in entomology cases.
+Reprising my fascination with conventions of Natural History collecting, the interrelated images created a requiem for 13 of the species of British butterfly that are either extinct, or on the critically endangered Red List.

 Gallery owner Emma Hill, who regularly shows my work, describes it in the following way: